No other database MCP server comes close to this tool count. Part of our Databases MCP category.

 What It Does

-The MongoDB MCP server connects AI agents to MongoDB databases — both self-hosted instances and MongoDB Atlas cloud clusters — through five tool categories:
+The MongoDB MCP server connects AI agents to MongoDB databases — both self-hosted instances and MongoDB Atlas cloud clusters — through six tool categories.
+The npm package is @mongodb-js/mongodb-mcp-server (also available as mongodb-mcp-server).

 Database Operations (21 tools)